BELIEVE IT OR NOT, THERE WAS A TIME LEGO LOST SIGHT OF THEIR CUSTOMER

 So, why should you hire an SEO firm instead of doing it yourself?
 After all, who knows your company better than you do?

-They can use their client SEO case studies to demonstrate tried-and-true strategies.
+Use their client SEO case studies to demonstrate tried-and-true strategies.

-They can rely on keyword research, competitor analysis, and effective content.
+Rely on keyword research, competitor analysis, and effective content.

-They can pinpoint the KPIs and audiences that are important to you and know how to tailor SEO to them.
+Pinpoint the KPIs and audiences that are important to you and know how to tailor SEO to them.

-They can also create strategies for business-to-business (B2B), eCommerce, service-based marketing, software, content publishing, and other industries.
+Create strategies for business-to-business (B2B), eCommerce, service-based marketing, software, content publishing, and other industries.

-They can target high-value, conversion-ready audiences at every stage of the sales funnel by focusing on “search intent.”
+Target high-value, conversion-ready audiences at every stage of the sales funnel by focusing on “search intent.”

 Agencies have a tight-knit team that can develop and implement your SEO strategy at the same time.
 Agencies have the team and resources to make seamless changes with SEO professionals, website technicians, and content writers on staff.
 Because they are constantly working on your website, updates can be made much faster, and any urgent changes can be made on the spot.